 Vet Jeremy Hunt gives some valuable advice ...

-Q: I’m planning on breeding a litter of gundog puppies from my bitch this spring.
+Q: How do I going about choosing a puppy from the litter?
+I’m planning on breeding gundog puppies from my bitch this spring.

 She’s five years old and I only want to have one litter from her, but because she has been such a good shooting gundog I want to keep a bitch pup so I can carry on the line.
-The problem I have is I don’t know which of the gundog puppies to pick from the litter.
-I once had a bitch with hip dysplaysia and I don’t want to go through that again.
+The problem I have is I don’t know how to pick one out?
+I once had a bitch with hip dysplasia and I don’t want to go through that again.

-A: Anyone who goes out to buy a single puppy from a litter takes a risk on its working ability.
-However if the parents are proven workers then there’s a good chance it will have inherited some of their working traits.
+A: At eight week of age it’s really guesswork.
+Take on a single puppy and you’ll be taking a risk on its working ability.
+On the other hand if the parents are proven workers then it’s likely to have inherited some of their working traits.

-Even if you buy a litter of gundog puppies where both parents have been health tested (which includes hip scoring)there’s always a small chance there could be a genetic blip and two parents with good hip scores can produce progeny with poor hip scores.
+Even if you buy a litter of gundog puppies where both parents have been health tested (which includes hip scoring) there’s always a small chance there could be a genetic blip.
+Genes are unpredictable and parents with good hip scores can produce offspring with poor hip scores.

 However, providing you get enough bitch pups in the litter, you’ll have more options.
 I would keep two puppies in the short to medium term.
 This will enable you to make a more balanced decision initially – certainly in terms of their temperament and character.